Spinal Fusion: Ten Years On

 I’d never undergone any kind of procedure before, and had shat myself the year before when I was due to get a mole removed and realised that I would be awake but under local anaesthetic.

 I don’t want to sound too dramatic, but agreeing to go forward with the surgery was almost my acknowledgement of my own mortality.
 Most people prepare for this type of thing by making sure they have everything in place for them post-surgery.

-I’ve never told my mum or even my husband this before, but I spent days before scribbling into a strategically hidden notebook for when – in my mind – I inevitably didn’t come home.
+I’ve never told my mum this before, but I spent days before scribbling into a strategically hidden notebook for when – in my mind – I inevitably didn’t come home.

 I wasn’t afraid of the surgery, nor was I afraid of the very real risks associated, but I was more than accepting of the statistics of general anaesthetic – they’re low but someone has to be that number.

 This notebook held my thoughts and fears, it had a note for each of my friends with a song that reminded me of them – even now I can remember some of them in a typically overdramatic style and I do cringe.
 I mentioned before about recognising my mortality, I think that should have been a sign of things to come – as I really struggled with post traumatic stress afterwards and accepting being able to live with your condition and side effects.